mpounsett/operator-transfer/operator-transfer.md

 # Security Considerations

 This document raises no new security considerations.
-Please see [@!RFC6781] section 6.
+Please see Section 6 of [@!RFC6781].

 # IANA Considerations